real-nox/Chatty-ChatAPP/README.md

 - Handling **session-based authentication** securely with bcrypt and PostgreSQL
 - **Deploying a full-stack app** on Render with a cloud database (Neon)
 - Use of docker, containerizing the app without need of downloading dependencies, the app will be working as expected
+- Splitting a monolithic EJS app into a separate React frontend and Express API backend
+- Running both apps together locally with a single ``start.sh``

 ## Getting Started